 Historic photos show Petaluma’s Phoenix Theater through the years

-Petaluma’s Phoenix Theater has been entertaining Sonoma County residents for more than 100 years.
+Petaluma’s Phoenix Theater has been entertaining Sonoma County residents for over 116 years.
 Hosting everyone from the likes of Harry Houdini to Green Day, the fabled teen center and music venue has a varied and interesting history.

 The entertainment center opened in 1904 as the Hill Opera House.
 The structure was designed by San Francisco architect Charles Havens, who also designed Petaluma’s Carlson-Currier Silk Mill in 1892.
 The Beaux Arts-style theater hosted operas, theatrical performances, high school graduations and music for over 15 years until the early 1920s when it was gutted by fire.